Meet the Lucknow man behind viral video of new Parliament building that was shared by SRK & PM Modi

 This 1.47-minute-long Parliament video, which went viral across all social media platforms in no time, was captured by cinematographer Hasan Akhtar, a native of Lucknow who now lives in Mumbai.
 Speaking about the video, he said “The video was shot and edited only in a span of six days and was finalised by the Prime Minister’s office and Prime Minister Narendra Modi himself after a few changes.”

 Akhtar, who has a home in Lucknow’s Chowk area, added, “We learned about the project 2.5 months ago.
-So, my team and I went for a reconnaissance.
-There was no deadline for the launch at the time because the new Parliament building was still under construction.
-However, some days before the inauguration, we were suddenly informed that the video had to be released.”
-Akhtar led a team of 35 professionals to complete the shoot and got it edited in just six days.
+So, my team and I went for a reconnaissance,” Akhtar led a team of 35 professionals to complete the shoot and got it edited in just six days.
 “Multiple drones, four-to-five cameras, and other hi-tech equipment were used to shoot,” Hasan pointed out.

 Captured by cinematographer Akhtar and his team, the video garnered 16.7 million views through Shah Rukh Khan’s tweet and 3 million views from PM Modi’s retweet.
-“This was the biggest project of my life and it’s a great feeling, especially because I was able to see the building before many MPs, and ministers,” said the 45-year-old freelancer, who runs his production house named Crescent Films.
+“This was the biggest project of my life and it’s a great feeling, especially because I was able to see the building before many MPs, and ministers,” said the 45-year-old freelancer.

 While the video has earned global recognition, Akhtar still feels that he was able to capture less than 50% of the new Parliament building while acknowledging that the project has expanded his horizons.